danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 1.4.
 Distributed system monitoring and control

-For monitoring and controlling distributed systems, networks of sensors and actuators are used.
+To monitor and control distributed systems, networks of sensors and actuators can be used.
 This requires a node to:

   - Be extremely cheap if it is a mass-market product
   - Include sensors for pressure, temperature, torque, flow, rotary encoding,